 - July and August are popular months to visit for the beach weather, but if you can go before the season gets underway, you can find lower prices, fewer crowds, and some great festivals.

-Other Sightseeing Options in Split
+Sightseeing in Split

 What people are saying about Split